-Choosing IVF using donor eggs is in itself a life-changing decision, and a great opportunity to become pregnantfor women who struggle with infertility.
+Choosing IVF using donor eggs is in itself a life-changing decision, and a great opportunity to become pregnant for women who struggle with infertility.
 Coming to terms with the fact that your future child won’t share your genetic legacy is an important part of the process.
-This means dealing with and overcoming intense emotions like anxiety, and maybe even jealousy, which are completely normal.
+This means dealing with and overcoming intense emotions like anxiety, and maybe even jealousy, which is completely normal.

 Choosing a suitable donor

 Once you and your partner have reached a decision, choosing a suitable donor is the next step.
 This process could last from a few weeks to several months, depending on your and your partner’s preferences.
-The donor can be someone close or related to you, or she can be chosen from a database of available donors provided by your fertility practice or an egg bank.
+The donor can be someone close or related to you, or she can be chosen from a database of available donors provided by your fertility practice, egg bank or an Advanced Fertility Center.

 You can choose your donor based on whatever characteristics you might deem important, such as physical appearance, familial medical history, ethnicity, education, and economic background.